JonKing93/pfdf/docs/api/data/usgs/tnm/dem.rst

         * bounds (BoundingBox): An EPSG:4326 BoundingBox for the tile's extent
         * extent (str): Short description of the tile's extent

         By default, this command limits itself to a single API query with a maximum of 500 search results, so will raise an error if the search results contain more than 500 tiles.
-See the ``max_queries`` and ``max_per_query`` options below to raise these limits.
+Use the ``max_queries`` and ``max_per_query`` options (described below) to raise these limits.

     .. dropdown:: Filter by HUC